A first time for everything.

 While the potatoes were boiling away, I remembered a recipe I had seen for Irish colcannon.
 I don’t remember where I saw it, but it was probably Pinterest.
 Since I had potatoes ready to go and cabbage in the fridge, I decided now was the time to try it out.

 If you’ve never had it before, colcannon is really a pretty simple dish.
-You simply boil potatoes and boil cabbage and mashed them together.
+You really only need two ingredients: boiled potatoes and boiled cabbage.
+It’s a traditional Irish dish of mashed potatoes with kale or cabbage mixed in, most commonly made with potatoes, butter, milk and kale.
 Some versions add in things like ham, or bacon, or cream, but I don’t usually have any of those things on hand, so I just add in what I’ve got!
 Garlic and parmesan cheese.

 After our first try, colcannon became one of my family’s favorite side dishes.
 Though truth be told, we never eat it as a side.
-It’s always a main dish.
+I always serve it as a main dish.
 Also truth be told, most of my lunches consist of side dishes that I serve as main dishes.
-Someone please tell me I’m not the only one who does that, too!
+‘Cause #momlife.
+Someone please tell me I’m not the only one who does that, too…

 - Quick & Simple Coleslaw